Gas, bloating, and constipation.

 Supplements to promote liver detoxification and bile flow:

 These supplements help to boost liver function and help eliminate products of a dysregulated GI tract like LPS (38) (which can promote inflammation).

 Exercise for butyrate production and detoxification:

-Exercise can help promote butyrate production and modify the intestinal bacteria.
+Exercise can help promote butyrate production and modify intestinal bacteria (39).

-So even though you may not necessarily think it's important for you GI tract you would be wrong!
+So even though you may not necessarily think it’s important for your GI tract you would be wrong!

-Make sure you are exercising during your treatment because it can also help promote bowel movements (I told you we were going to be comprehensive!) as well as changing your microbiome.
+Make sure you are exercising during your treatment because it can also help promote bowel movements (40) (I told you we were going to be comprehensive!) as well as change your microbiome.

 5. Prokinetics & Treating Constipation to Promote Bowel movements

 Prokinetics can be helpful in the treatment of SIBO because they help to propel the GI tract forward and to help with bowel movements.